linainsaf/Binary_classification_job_location/README.md

 # Binary classification for detecting job location from it's description
 <br/>

 In this project we are using SVM binary classification for selecting a job location from it's description.
-Whether a job is restricted to United states only or not.
+More precisely, whether a job is restricted to United states only or not.

 An end-to-end text classification pipeline is composed of three main components:
 <br/>